Johnny-coderacademy/Roadtrip-planner/readme.md

         gem "rspec", "~> 3.10"

+5. locate the path to src folder by :
+`cd src`
-5. Run the app with:
+Run the app with:
 `ruby main.rb`
 or using script file: run_app.sh by typing the command:
 `./run_app.sh`